popsa-hq/swift-vibrantium/README.md

-# SwiftVibrantium (an SPM offshoot of swift-vibrantium)
+# SwiftVibrantium (an SPM offshoot of swift-vibrant)

 Generate a color palette from a UIImage.